canonical/platform-engineering-docs/how-to/index.md

 # How to

-The following sections contain how to guides for the team.
+The following sections contain how-to guides for the team.

 ## Change or introduce new processes